Zephkek/DigiClock/README.md

 ## Project Background

 During my high school years, this project was my introduction to practical circuit design.
 It’s been a fascinating experience to work with timeless components and learn the basics of digital electronics.
-Check out the [original Reddit post](https://www.reddit.com/r/ElectricalEngineering/comments/1bd8fw8/what_do_you_guys_think_of_my_highschool_ee_project/) where I first showcased this, and received a lot of great feedback from the community.

 ---